Reborn in Defiance

 Reborn in Defiance is the ninth studio album by American hardcore punk band Biohazard.
-It was the last album to feature founding member and vocalist/bassist Evan Seinfeld, who left the band in June 2011 shortly after the album was recorded, though he returned to the band in October 2014, and the first album since 1994's State of the World Address to feature the original recording line-up, after Bobby Hambel's return to the band in 2008.
+It was the first album since 1994's State of the World Address to feature the original recording line-up, after Bobby Hambel's return to the band in 2008.
+Founding member and vocalist/bassist Evan Seinfeld left the band in June 2011 shortly after the album was recorded, though he returned to the band in October 2014.

 The album was released worldwide, with the exception of North America, on January 20, 2012, through Nuclear Blast.
 The band originally planned to offer a digital edition of the album as a free download for American fans on the same date but these plans were canceled at the last moment.